 Your Personal Feed

 This may not be as effective if you don’t have many people on your friend list.
-If you have over 1000 friends on Facebook, around 750 will see your post (maybe even less).
+If you have over 1000 friends on Facebook, around 750 will see your post (maybe even fewer).

 If you’re using Facebook to promote content and products, then you must be active and must be regularly scrolling down your newsfeed.

-Be wary if you’re repeatedly posting advertisements, as your friend list will rapidly begin to shrink as your friends tire of seeing adverts on their newsfeed.
+Be wary if you’re repeatedly posting advertisements, as your friend list will rapidly begin to shrink as your friends tire of seeing adverts on their newsfeeds.